Case Western Reserve Spartans: Men's soccer

-The 2006 Men's Soccer team finished the season with a 17–2–2 record, a UAA title, and first-ever playoff appearance.
+The 2006 men's soccer team finished the season with a 17–2–2 record, a UAA title, and first-ever playoff appearance.
 The team reached the Sweet 16 in the NCAA Division III tournament appearance and concluded the season ranked 12th in the nation.
-In 2011, the team returned gain to the NCAA Division III tournament after winning the UAA and finishing 15–5.
-In 2018, the team reemerged to national prominence finishing 16–4–2 and making its deepest run in the NCAA DIII tournament making it to the "elite eight."
+In 2011, the team returned to the NCAA Division III tournament after winning the UAA and finishing 15–5.
+In 2018, the team reemerged to national prominence, finishing 16–4–2 and making its deepest run in the NCAA Division III tournament, making it to the quarterfinals.